Baby taken in stolen car found shivering in cold 20 miles away

-A 16-month-old is safe after a car was stolen with him in the back seat from a gas station in northeast Harris County.

-Deputies say that around midnight, a mother and her boyfriend left their Chrysler 300 running in the parking lot while they were inside the store playing games.
+Deputies say that around midnight, a mother, identified as 21-year-old Kimberly Cook, and her boyfriend, 29-year-old Anthony Blue, left their Chrysler 300 running and unlocked in the parking lot while they were inside the store to play gaming machines.

+Video captures, toddler, mom, and her boyfriend at video game consoles shortly before he was put in the car, and the car was then stolen.
+More on #abc13 at 5 & 6! https://t.co/udJitKFZha pic.twitter.com/vhJTNiJRiZ— Miya Shay (@ABC13Miya) January 13, 2020

+In surveillance video viewed by ABC13, you can see Cook, Blue, and the baby arriving at the convenience store around 9:30 p.m.
+The couple played games for about 30 minutes before leaving then returned an hour later to continue to play.
+Clerks at the gas station said when they returned, that's when they left the toddler in the car, apparently to sleep.

+Shortly after they returned to playing video games, suspects Jabari Davis and Vincent Cannady were seen on video entering the same gas station to ask for directions.
+Then, they walk out.

-When they came out to check on the child, the car was missing.
-Their 16-month-old was sitting in a car seat in the back seat of the vehicle.
+About 30 minutes after that, which was around midnight, Davis and Cannady are accused of taking the car with the baby inside.
+In the video, you can see Blue and Cook running outside to check on the baby, but the car was missing.
+The 16-month-old was asleep in a car seat in the back seat of the vehicle.

 During the search for the stolen car, a park ranger was closing up MacGregor Park on Calhoun Road around 12:25 a.m.